EricFooSD/mood-app/README.md

 Deployed: https://moodfulness.herokuapp.com/

-To try the app, you may sign up as a new user or use below test credentials
+To try the app, you may sign up as a new user or use below test credentials with seeded data

 | Test Credentials |  |
 | ------------- | ------------- |
 | Username | Spiderman |
 | Password | testing |

 <sub>both case sensitive</sub>

 ## Features